Code-Institute-Submissions/Au-Naturale/README.md

 ### Content

-- The CSS from the services section (line 228) was copied and adapted from [W3schools](https://www.w3schools.com/howto/howto_css_overlay.asp) -
+- The CSS for text overlay (line 228) was copied and adapted from [W3schools](https://www.w3schools.com/howto/howto_css_overlay.asp) -
 - The header section code was copied from Richard wells https://d0nni387.github.io/Luxury-Door-Solutions/
 - Readme layout was copied as from Richard wells https://github.com/D0nni387/Luxury-Door-Solutions